ToeKnee013/Credit-Card-Analysis/README.md

 We have only 16.07% of customers who have churned.
 Thus, it's a bit difficult to train our model to predict churning customers.

-The project will be broken into 6 parts through the use of a strategy found in the Google Data Analytics program.
+#### This project will be broken into 6 parts through the use of a strategy found in the Google Data Analytics program.
-1. Ask: Define the problem.
+1. **Ask:** Define the problem.
-2. Prepare: Understand how the data was gathered and if it is credible.
+2. **Prepare:** Understand how the data was gathered and if it is credible.
-3. Process: Create, clean, and transform data.
+3. **Process:** Create, clean, and transform data.
-4. Analyze: Use tools to identify patterns, make predictions, recommendations and data-driven decisions.
+4. **Analyze:** Use tools to identify patterns, make predictions, recommendations and data-driven decisions.
-5. Share: Create effective visuals, bring data to life and tell a story.
+5. **Share:** Create effective visuals, bring data to life and tell a story.
-6. Act: Apply insights and solve problems.
+6. **Act:** Apply insights and solve problems.

 ## Ask
 ### **Primary Business Problem: Customers churning rates are increasing**